 The thing is, portable batteries come in a whole mess of varieties.

-While you probably have a good understanding of what power capacity you’ll want (as much as you can afford), you may not know what other handy features you could add into the mix.
+While you probably have a good understanding of what power capacity you want (as much as possible), you may not know what other handy features you could be missing out by going for raw power.

 This list highlights a couple unique charger options that will provide extra functionality for outdoor use.
 So browse on below, and reclaim your ability to end the day with a powered phone.